mitoNGS/MToolBox/README.txt

 - UNIX-based OS
 - Python2.7 (www.python.org)
-- samtools (https://sourceforge.net/projects/samtools/files/samtools/) installed in /usr/local/bin/samtools (otherwise you must specify the actual path using assembleMTgenome.py options)
+- samtools (https://sourceforge.net/projects/samtools/files/samtools/) installed in /usr/local/bin/samtools (otherwise you must specify the actual path using assembleMTgenome.py options).
+Please be aware that the current version of MToolBox does not support samtools versions >= 1.0.
 - MUSCLE (http://www.drive5.com/muscle/downloads.htm) installed in /usr/local/bin/muscle (otherwise you should specify the actual path using mt-classifier.py options)
 - GSNAP (https://github.com/julian-gehring/GMAP-GSNAP; newest version of GMAP-GSNAP at http://research-pub.gene.com/gmap/) installed in /usr/local/bin/gsnap (otherwise you must specify the actual path using mapExome.py options).
-  WARNING: The GSNAP indexes provided in the sourceforge page of MToolBox (http://sourceforge.net/projects/mtoolbox/files/genome_index/) have been generated with GSNAP version 2013-09-11.
-We cannot guarantee that such indexes will work with later versions of GSNAP and we strongly recommend to regenerate the indexes with the aligner version the user may want to choose.
+  WARNING: The GSNAP indexes provided in the sourceforge page of MToolBox (http://sourceforge.net/projects/mtoolbox/files/genome_index/) have been generated with GSNAP version 2015-12-31.v7.
+We cannot guarantee that such indexes will work with later or previous versions of GSNAP and we strongly recommend to regenerate the indexes with the aligner version the user may want to choose.

-  To generate GMAP/GSNAP database you can visit this link http://research-pub.gene.com/gmap/src/README or use the build_gsnap_index.sh script provided within the mitoNGS repo, to help the MToolBox users building GMAP/GSNAP databases.
-To check the usage of the script please type:

-  build_gsnap_index.sh -h

-  Usage example to build the GMAP/GSNAP database in the current working directory:

-  build_gsnap_index.sh -D . -n hg19RCRS -f hg19RCRS.fa -k 12
+WARNING: due to the file size of the nuclear GSNAP databases generated with the GSNAP version 2015-12-31.v7 (~20GB) we were unable to upload the hg19RCRS/hg19RSRS databases to the MToolBox sourceforge webpage at https://sourceforge.net/projects/mtoolbox/files/genome_index/.
+MToolBox users may follow the guidelines to build GSNAP databases available at https://github.com/mitoNGS/MToolBox/blob/master/how_to_build_db.md.
+Further information about how to to generate GMAP/GSNAP database can be found at the http://research-pub.gene.com/gmap/src/README

 MTOOLBOX SCRIPTS
 ================